I Ditched My iPhone for the Google Pixel.

 But unlimited data was never here to stay, so what matters now is simplicity & transparency of billing.

-Project Fi is a simple, monthly plan: $20 + $10 per GB.
-With the Project Fi Widget, my usage is visibly less as a result.
+Google Fi is a simple, monthly plan: $20 + $10 per GB.
+With the Google Fi Widget, my usage is visibly less than before.

-However, there’s a noticeable caveat that my speeds were sometimes half on Project Fi compared to AT&T previously (e.g. 30Mbps vs 60Mbps).
+However, there’s a noticeable caveat that my speeds were *sometimes half *on Google Fi compared to AT&T previously (e.g. 30Mbps vs 60Mbps).

 For me, I’ll take simplicity & transparency over the speed of consuming costly bits (given a 10Mbps minimum), but this isn’t a defensible position.